-Duration: Up to 1 minute

 With the grace of the nature, you envelop one living creature within range with a blessing that rapidly closes wounds and rejuvenates the target.
-The target regains 1d4 hit points.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+The target regains 1d4 hit points as an primary effect.
+The sigil pulses at the start of your turn every round, for three rounds.

-Also, so long as the spell sigil is active, the target also gains resistance to poison damage, or suppresses one level of exhaustion until the beginning of their turn the next round.
+Also, so long as the spell sigil is active, the target also gains advantage against any effect that would cause exhaustion.
+If the target is reduced to 0 hit points while under the effects of this spell, the spell ends as normal, but automatically stabilizes the target.

 Undead and constructs gain no benefit from this spell.